alljoyn/extras-webdocs/docs/learn/core/system-description/index.md

 interfaces.
 The following sessionless signal enhancements were made:

-* The sessionless signal advertised name was enhanced to add
-<INTERFACE> information from the header of the sessionless signal.
+* The sessionless signal advertised name was enhanced to add &lt;INTERFACE&gt; information from the header of the sessionless signal.
-Consumers use this to fetch sessionless signals only from those providers that are emitting signals from the <INTERFACE> it is interested in.
+Consumers use this to fetch sessionless signals only from those providers that are emitting signals from the &lt;INTERFACE&gt; it is interested in.
 A separate sessionless signal name is advertised one for each unique interface in the sessionless signal cache.
 * A mechanism was added for the consumer app to indicate receiving